AnishRN/lead-management-system/README.md

 # AI Usage

-AI tools (primarily ChatGPT) were used as a development assistant throughout the project.
+AI tools (primarily ChatGPT and Gemini) were used as a development assistant throughout the project.

 They were mainly used to: